PlotTwistDev/blockdag-visualizer/README.md

 ## Usage

-- Target BPS – adjust how many blocks are generated per second.
+- **Target BPS** – adjust how many blocks are generated per second.
-- Zoom Controls – zoom in/out using the HUD buttons or mouse wheel.
+- **Zoom Controls** – zoom in/out using the HUD buttons or mouse wheel.
-- HUD Toggles – show/hide block labels and connection lines.
+- **HUD Toggles** – show/hide block labels and connection lines.
-- Reset – clears the graph and resets the simulation.
+- **Reset** – clears the graph and resets the simulation.

 ## File Structure

 ```
 blockdag-visualizer/
-├── index.html       # Main HTML file
+├── index.html       # Main HTML file (contains all JS/CSS in one)
 ├── README.md        # This file
 ```

 ## Credits

-This project is inspired by Kaspa’s BlockDAG architecture.
+This project is *inspired* by Kaspa’s BlockDAG architecture but is strictly a visualization/simulation.
 Kaspa is a high-performance, proof-of-work blockchain built on a BlockDAG consensus model.
 Learn more: [https://kaspa.org](https://kaspa.org)